 There are a few different ways to bury your loved one, and one of the first choices is in a cemetery plot.
 The plot can be purchased through the property and can be especially useful if there’s going to be more than one person’s cremated remains being placed together.
 It can be one of the more cost-effective ways if there is a more prominent family to be placed there compared to other options.

 In most cemeteries, there are designated areas called urn gardens.
-These might be plots that have been landscaped and are dedicated for urns That will be placed within the landscaping such as in different elements it may have like rocks or by a bench.
+These might be plots that have been landscaped and are dedicated for urns That will be placed within the landscaping such as in different elements it may have like rocks or a bench.

 The columbarium is a more traditional choice, and this is a building built above ground with a wall of smaller spaces called niches.
 These niches are formed to be the size of a standard urn, and although in most cases the structure is meant for individual spaces, it can be built to house multiple depending on the needs of the family.
-The niches traditionally have a bronze plaque on the outside of the chamber to help identify whose remains are inside.
+The niches traditionally have a bronze plaque on the outside of the chamber to help identity whose remains are inside.

 If the individual had a piece of property they owned or a favorite location of a friend or family member, this might be another option.
 They could have had a spot specifically picked out in a garden or somewhere in a natural location that they loved.
-This can be an excellent choice because it comes of no additional costs to bury the ash, and you can create a memorial area that anyone can visit when they feel the need.
+This can be an excellent choice because it comes with no additional costs to bury the ash, and you can create a memorial area that anyone can visit when they feel the need.